Sakartu/SDM-SiED/README.md

 in a row is dependant on the pre value.
-If we would've used one big tree for all the clients this would've meant that on each insert the data of all clients would need to be re-encrypted, which isn't possible since a client doesn't have another client's treeID.
+If we would've used one big tree for all the clients this would've meant that on each insert the data of all clients would need to be re-encrypted, which isn't possible since a client doesn't have another client's encryption key.
 This is why each of the shards belonging to one treeID contain only one tree, meaning that pre, post and parent values are restarted for each shard.

 __update(base64 sig, base64 treeID, int pre, base64 value)__